aws/aws-cdk/packages/aws-cdk-lib/aws-eks/README.md

 #### Node Groups with IPv6 Support

 Node groups are available with IPv6 configured networks.
-Additional permissions are necessary in order for pods to obtain an IPv6 address.
+For custom roles assigned to node groups additional permissions are necessary in order for pods to obtain an IPv6 address.
+The default node role will include these permissions.

 > For more details visit [Configuring the Amazon VPC CNI plugin for Kubernetes to use IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/cni-iam-role.html#cni-iam-role-create-role)